Sarai (city): Location of Old Sarai and New Sarai

 This apparent certainty was eventually eroded by subsequent scholarship.
 First, it was noted that "New Sarai" could not be associated with Berke on historical, archaeological, and numismatic grounds, leading to a modification of the reconstruction: "New Sarai" was built by Öz Beg, and both "Sarai Batu" and "Sarai Berke" referred to "Old Sarai".
-Second, the analysis of the archaeological remains and distribution of found coins led to the realization that, while Selitrennoe gorodishche matched Sarai (or more specifically "New Sarai"), Tsarevskoe gorodishche did not, and was likely to represent the hitherto unlocated city of Gülistan, which was developed by Jani Beg and rivaled Sarai as a khan's residence and mint in the 1350s and 1360s but then declined.
-This conclusion quickly gained support among the experts, and the present general consensus is that Selitrennoe gorodishche is "New Sarai", while Tsarevskoe gorodishche is Gülistan.
+Second, the analysis of the archaeological remains and distribution of found coins led to the realization that, while Selitrennoye gorodishche matched Sarai (or more specifically "New Sarai"), Tsarevskoye gorodishche did not, and was likely to represent the hitherto unlocated city of Gülistan, which was developed by Jani Beg and rivaled Sarai as a khan's residence and mint in the 1350s and 1360s but then declined.
+This conclusion quickly gained support among the experts, and the present general consensus is that Selitrennoye gorodishche is "New Sarai", while Tsarevskoye gorodishche is Gülistan.

 There is currently no consensus on the location and identification of "Old Sarai".
-Some scholars suppose that it was a less impressive settlement whose ruins are yet unnoticed or obscured under those of "New Sarai" at Selitrennoe gorodishche, or were destroyed by changing water courses and levels.
-Others have sought a suitable archaeological site downstream of Selitrennoe gorodishche to identify with "Old Sarai".
+Some scholars suppose that it was a less impressive settlement whose ruins are yet unnoticed or obscured under those of "New Sarai" at Selitrennoye gorodishche, or were destroyed by changing water courses and levels.
+Others have sought a suitable archaeological site downstream of Selitrennoye gorodishche to identify with "Old Sarai".
 Here there are extensive remains of Golden Horde settlements, especially at Aksarayskoe gorodishche (at modern Lapas, medieval Dawlat-Khan), and at Akhtubinskoe gorodishche (at modern Komsomol'skiy, medieval Ak-Saray).
-Apart from a tentative suggestion for Vol'noe 15 km downstream from Selitrennoe, Akhtubinskoe gorodishche at Komsomol'skiy has also been suggested, and a case has been made for Krasnoyarskoe gorodishche in Krasny Yar, where the necropolis on the neighboring Mayachny hill has yielded some coins from the 13th century.
+Apart from a tentative suggestion for Volnoye 15 km downstream from Selitrennoye, Akhtubinskoe gorodishche at Komsomol'skiy has also been suggested, and a case has been made for Krasnoyarskoe gorodishche in Krasny Yar, where the necropolis on the neighboring Mayachny hill has yielded some coins from the 13th century.